apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 3.1 One-click deployment

-HugeGraph-Tools provides a command-line tool for one-click deployment,users can use this tool to quickly download、decompress、configure and start HugeGraphServer and HugeGraphStudio with one click. of course, you still have to download the tarball of HugeGraph-Tools first.
+HugeGraph-Tools provides a command-line tool for one-click deployment, users can use this tool to quickly download、decompress、configure and start HugeGraphServer and HugeGraphStudio with one click. of course, you still have to download the tarball of HugeGraph-Tools first.

 ```bash